Ultrasound

 This case is a cardiac mass on the dorsal border of the pulmonic valve, causing significant obstruction to the outflow of the RVOT and a severe TR, seen here.
 The spectral doppler taken at the pulmonic valve, shows the distinctive "type iii" waveform here, clearly demonstrating the "notch" seen in severe PHT.

-If you are in my area and would like to learn more about my ultrasound services...
-OR.... you like the way this website looks and would like a similar (or different) web Page.....
-I would love to visit with you about either or both.
+If you are in my area and would like to learn more about my ultrasound services, I would love to visit with you.

 Click here to request information on our services.